 Another challenge for retailers during the holidays is meeting their full-price sell-through goals.
 A common industry standard is for 60 percent full-price sell-through, meaning that retailers expect 40 percent of a product to be sold at marked-down prices.
 In an industry this large—with nearly $5 trillion in retail sales in the United States alone this year—the cost of selling so much marked-down stock adds up fast.
 And in a space that’s changing as rapidly as retail (and killing off those who don’t adapt quickly enough), not many can afford to take huge hits on poorly managed inventory.

 But what if you could avoid taking a huge holiday hit from dead inventory and the a low rate of full-price sell-through?
 A connected and collaborative approach to inventory planning could be the answer.
 Like many others, you might be managing inventory planning with a mix of spreadsheets and legacy or homegrown systems.
-The Anaplan App Hub offers a large lineup of retail-specific applications, including an inventory management app, and global retailers like Carter’s are using the Anaplan platform to better manage their inventory.
+The Anaplan App Hub offers a large lineup of retail-specific applications, including inventory management software, and global retailers like Carter’s are using the Anaplan platform to better manage their inventory.
 Carter’s, for example, removed four to six days of inventory from their supply chain, resulting in an increase in working capital.

 Though this year’s holidays are in full swing, next year’s supply chain planning is well under way.
 For many of you, that means heading to NRF 2018—Retail’s Big Show—in January (after the post-turkey coma has worn off).
 If you’re attending NRF, come by and see us to learn more about how the Anaplan platform can help you succeed.